swjung333/AdventureWorks_Project/README.md

 ### 3️⃣ Power BI Dashboard Creation
 An interactive sales dashboard was built to analyze key performance indicators:
 * **DAX Measures**: `SUM` was used to to develop key performance metrics for **Total Sales**, **Total Quantity**, and **Total Profit**.
-* **Visualization**: Charts and graphs were created to visualize sales trends, profitability, and customer demographics based on the processed data.
+* **Visualization**: Charts and graphs were created to visualize sales trends and profitability based on the processed data.

 ## Dashboard Features